fakephysicist/fakephysicist.github.io/macos-setup/index.md

-# MacOS Setup
+# macOS Setup

-Some basics about setting up a development environment on MacOS.
+Some basics about setting up a development environment on macOS.

 <!--more-->